70-year-old ex-fed secretary arrested by NAB on flimsy grounds

 In response to the above “Grounds for Arrest”, Ghani’s response as shared by a source with The News is:

-“a) I (Suleman Ghani) was ex-officio member of the Board and not in my personal capacity.
-I did not attend this meeting.
+“a) I (Suleman Ghani) was ex-officio member of the Board and I did not attend this meeting in my personal capacity.
 The P&D was represented by the official concerned and the matter was handled at that level.
 At no stage was the case put up to me.

 a.
 Accused Suleman Ghani was Punjab P&D Chairman and member of Board of PUNJMIN.
 He deliberately did not raise any objection to the decision made by the BoD of PUNJMIN in its 69th meeting to hold negotiation and draft MOU with M/s ERPL for joint venture agreement of iron ore deposits and Chiniot Rajoa to render favor to the company of accused Arshad Waheed.